bregman-arie/sre-checklist/README.md

 - [ ] Sync Strategy
   - [ ] Auto Prune (resources deleted when files/content deleted)
   - [ ] Self-heal (cluster state corrected based on Git state and when manual changes done to the cluster)
+- [ ] How do you manage multiple clusters?
+  - [ ] One ArgoCD to rule them all or ArgoCD on each cluster?

 ## Monitoring

+TODO

+## Chaos Engineering

+TODO